-This post was written by Hannah Morris, Director of Facilitation & Evaluation at The Latimer Group.
+This post was written by Hannah Morris, Facilitator and Coach at The Latimer Group.

 It is always disappointing when something looks whole and attractive on the surface, but is revealed to have real foundational flaws.

 I’ve been going to a physical therapy office for the last couple months and every time I come home, I share with my family what a great atmosphere there is.
 The employees really seem to care about the clients and know and like each other well.
 It is a nice balance of serious work and playful levity – two key elements we’re all looking for in good work culture right now.

 But I was there at 6:30 in the morning the other day with just one therapist and another client.
 The assistant hadn’t shown up yet and it was becoming problematic.
 The therapist was unable to do certain things, like access the calendar to schedule appointments, and was visibly bothered that the assistant was running late.
 He started joking with us, two clients, about how, at his old job, if you showed up late, you just wouldn’t have a job anymore.
 Then he took a more understanding route and wondered if there might be traffic holding the assistant up.
 This went on for at least five minutes while we were chatting, doing our exercises, and stretching.

 Based on what I had seen and assumed about their team culture, I expected that, when the assistant showed up, the therapist would do one or more of the following: (1) tease him about his lateness, (2) show his care and ask what happened, and/or (3) acknowledge that the lateness has caused inconvenience.
 Because I enjoy studying human interactions, I was curious to see which came first.

 When the assistant walked in, I discovered there was an option I hadn’t considered.
 Silence.
 The therapist said “Hello” and nothing more.
 No playful ribbing, no demonstrated concern, no mention of the lateness at all.
 No discussion in front of us, and no side conversation out of earshot.